 About the mission

 TanDEM-X is being implemented on behalf of DLR using funds from the Federal Ministry for Economic Affairs and Energy (Bundesministerium für Wirtschaft und Energie).
 It is a Public Private Partnership (PPP) project operated in conjunction with Airbus Defence and Space.
 DLR is responsible for providing TanDEM-X data to the scientific community, mission planning and implementation, radar operation and calibration, control of the two satellites, and generation of the digital elevation model.
 To this end, DLR has developed the necessary ground-based facilities.
-The DLR Microwaves and Radar Institute, the To the Institute's website, the German Remote Sensing Data Center (DFD) and the DLR Space Operations and Astronaut Training (RB) in Oberpfaffenhofen are participating in the development and operation of the ground segment of TerraSAR-X and TanDEM-X. Scientific coordination is the responsibility of the DLR Microwaves and Radar Institute.
+The DLR Microwaves and Radar Institute, the The Remote Sensing Technology Institute (IMF), the German Remote Sensing Data Center (DFD) and the DLR Space Operations and Astronaut Training (RB) in Oberpfaffenhofen are participating in the development and operation of the ground segment of TerraSAR-X and TanDEM-X. Scientific coordination is the responsibility of the DLR Microwaves and Radar Institute.
 Airbus Defence and Space built the satellites and is sharing the development and operating costs.
 The company is also responsible for the commercial marketing of the TanDEM-X data.

 Access to the TanDEM-X Digital Elevation Model (DEM) is restricted – DLR supplies the data free of charge to scientific projects.
 Interested parties must, however, demonstrate the scientific nature of their project with a proposal and submit it to DLR.
 All information about this can be found on the TanDEM-X Science Service System: Information on availability products.
 Prospective commercial users of the data should contact DLR's project partner, Airbus Defence and Space, where they can purchase the data.

 The TanDEM-X mission dataset has been created by a public-private partnership.
 On the basis of this cooperation, DLR provides the data to the scientific community, while their industrial partner, Airbus, is responsible for commercial distribution.
 It is planned that the DTM will be made generally available at a lower resolution, so that processing of the data will also be possible with standard computer technology.